 None

 Principle Concepts for Voting

+Can we add a brief high-level summary of the items below?
+An executive type summary (1-2 sentences) of what items one and two below are aiming to do, without the technical jargon.

 RLC calculated Resource Limits of High Ancillary Service Limits (HASLs) and Low Ancillary Service Limits (LASLs) will be discontinued.